TZstatsADS/ads-spring2023-project3-group-4/doc/a_note_on_contributions.md

 Prepared the speech for presentation.

 Aubrey Yan:
-As a team member, I played a crucial role in revising and refining the models developed by my group members, and the accuracy and speed of the models were improved.
+I revised and refined the models developed by my group members such that the accuracy and speed of the models were improved.
 Additionally, I took the initiative to schedule regular meetings to ensure effective communication and collaboration within the team.

 Hongyan Zhou: